-Cycling races wouldn't be half as exciting without all the breakaways that we get to see and cheer for at every race.
-Riders get into breakaways for plenty of reasons – to widen the gap between them and their main rivals on the mountain stages, to grab particular jerseys and win classifications and most usually to win stages and races.
-And often the biggest question that millions behind TVs ask is - will they make it or not?
+Cycling races wouldn't be half as exciting without all the breakaways that we get to see and cheer for during every race.
+Riders get into breakaways for plenty of reasons – to widen the gap between them and their main rivals on the mountain stages, to grab particular jerseys and win classifications, and, most commonly, to win stages and races.
+When this happens, there is only one question on the minds of everyone watching – will they make it or not?

-And this is when mathematics comes handy.
-Professor Hendrik Van Maldeghem of the Ghent University in Belgium came up with the equation which pretty accurately can predict whether cyclists will make it or not.
-He tested it during plenty of races and very often results turned out to be very precise.
-The equation and as a result our calculator lets you calculate how much distance the peloton needs to catch the group of riders ahead of them.
-Calculator takes into consideration the following values:
+And this is where mathematics comes in handy.
+Professor Hendrik Van Maldeghem of Ghent University, Belgium, came up with an equation that can, with surprising accuracy, predict whether cyclists will make it or not.
+He tested it during plenty of races, and the results turned out to be very precise very often.
+The equation, and as a result, our calculator, lets you calculate how much distance the peloton needs to catch the group of riders ahead of them.
+This calculator takes into consideration the following values:

 Prof. Van Maldeghem's formula is as follows:

-Time gap is expressed in hours, speed in kilometers per hour.
+The time gap is expressed in hours and speed in kilometers per hour.